Marquee (structure): Etymology

 The current usage of the modern English word marquee, that in US English refers specifically to a canopy projecting over the main entrance of a theater, which displays details of the entertainment or performers, was documented in the academic journal American Speech in 1926: "Marquee, the front door or main entrance of the big top."
 In British English "marquee" refers more generally to a large tent, usually for social uses.
 The English word marquee is derived from the Middle French word marquise (the final /z/ probably being mistaken as -s plural), the feminine form corresponding to marquis ('nobleman').
 The word marquise was also used to refer to various objects and fashions regarded as elegant or pleasing, hence: a kind of pear (1690), a canopy placed over a tent (1718), a type of settee (1770), a canopy in front of a building (1835), a ring with an elongated stone or setting, a diamond cut as a navette (late 19th century), and a style of woman's hat (1889).
 The oldest form of the word's root *merg- meant "boundary, border."
-Other words that descended from this Proto-Indo-European root include margin, margrave, and mark.
+Other words that descended from this Proto-Indo-European root include margin, mark, and margrave.